LinkedEarth/PyleoTUPS/docs/contribution_guide.rst

 Stylistic considerations
 """"""""""""""""""""""""
 Guido van Rossum’s great insight is that code is read far more often than it is written, so it is important for the code to be of a somewhat uniform style, so that people can read and understand it with relative ease.
-PyTUPS strives to use fairly consistent notation, including:
+PyleoTUPS strives to use fairly consistent notation, including:

   * capital letters for matrices, lowercase for vectors
   * Function names use CamelCase convention

-Contributing your changes to PyTUPS
+Contributing your changes to PyleoTUPS
 ======================================

 Committing your code